angello0926/Project-1/trial/code-structure.md

     3.2 Rotate
         3.2.1 Rotate based on the shapes rotation
     3.3 Down
+    3.4 Make sure it moves within the field

 4. Tetriminos Stacking
     4.1 Stop when reaches the bottom line